Arthuric367/Learning-games/Artifacts/ProjectFunctionDesign.md

 ### Data Management
 - **Rule**: All game data (questions, words, levels, assets paths) must be decoupled from the component logic.
 - **Location**: All data files must reside in `src/data`.
+- **Session Rule**: Games should standardise on **8 rounds per session**, with questions/themes randomized at the start of each session or on "Play Again".
 - **Implementation**: Games should import data from these files rather than having hardcoded arrays within the `.jsx` files.

 ### Asset Management